MyPureCloud/genesys-cloud-webrtc-sdk/doc/documentation.md

     - SDK will start media, attach it to the session, but not connect

-`sdk.rejectPendingSession(id) : void` - Reject an incoming RTC session proposal.
+`sdk.endSession(opts) : Promise<void>` - Disconnect an active session

 - parameters
+    - `Object opts`: object with one of the following properties set:
-    - `String id`: the id from the `pendingSession` event
+      - `String id`: the id of the session to disconnect
+      - `String conversationId`: the conversationId of the session to disconnect

 `sdk.disconnect() : void` - Tear down the WebSocket connection to PureCloud.
 This does not hangup or disconnect active WebRTC Session calls.